-How much you have been drinking and the duration of alcohol abuse influence the alcohol withdrawal timeline, as well as any underlying mental or physical health conditions.
+How much you have been drinking and the duration of alcohol abuse influence the alcohol withdrawal timeline, as well as any underlying physical health or mental health issues.
 While all cases of alcohol detox are different, we’ll outline a typical timeline next.

 6 hours sober

 Minor withdrawal symptoms can present at this stage.

 Hallucinations can manifest during this stage of withdrawal.

 Minor withdrawal symptoms persist, including tremors, stomach upsets, and headaches.

 For those experiencing mild alcohol withdrawal, symptoms peak after 24 hours, and should start dissipating after four or five days.

 48 to 72 hours sober